 Another option is to head to Hong Island for a day of kayaking.
 I have done this and rate it as one of my best ever travel experiences.
 The island here is absolutely stunning with perfect beaches to explore and hidden areas that can only be reached by kayak.

-Best Places to Stay in Krabi
+Best Hotels in Krabi

 We recommend that you choose to base yourself in either Ao Nang, Railay Beach or Klong Muang.